top of page

 Range Weapon

-The range weapon is designed to be powerful but have low ammo.
-The enemies all have one weakspot that will oneshot the enemy upon hitting it, but it is protected by a shell that the player will have to destroy first.
-Destroying the weak spot will stun the enemy for a few seconds, giving the player a chance to either shoot the weakspot, or perform a takedown and therefore save a bullet.
+Since it is a robot we decided that the weapon should be more of a taser than a regular gun.
+The ranged weapon is designed to be powerful but have low ammo.
+The enemies all have one weakspot that will one-shot the enemy upon hitting it, but it is protected by a shell that the player will have to destroy first.
+Destroying the shell will stun the enemy for a few seconds, giving the player a chance to either shoot the weak spot, or perform a takedown and therefore save a bullet.
 Hitting other parts of the body will do decent damage and slow the enemy.

 I implemented: